 Back then, people didn’t understand Uranium’s radioactive properties.
 Today, it’s hard to imagine anyone manufacturing plates and drinking glasses with the stuff, though in general, the amounts of the material used in glassmaking don’t emit a significant amount of radiation.
 Still, some pieces have enough to trip a sensitive Geiger counter.

 So what does all this have to do with sea glass?

 The rounded jewel-like glass that collectors love to pick up off the beach comes from somewhere, of course.
 When a certain kind of item is produced on a large enough scale and then thrown away, we start to see it show up on our beaches.

 Or at least, that used to be the case.
-You can read previous sea glass columns — one about cobalt blue glass, one about seafoam and lavender shards and one about red pieces — for more on where to find sea glass in our area, and on why we’re seeing so much less of it these days.
+You can read previous sea glass columns — one about , one about and one about — for more on where to find sea glass in our area, and on why we’re seeing so much less of it these days.

 In sea glass collecting, there are few things as exciting as pocketing a piece and then finding out later that it’s something more than you thought it was.
 A straw-yellow piece — flat, faintly patterned or even solidly rounded, like the one in these photos, could turn out to fluoresce brilliantly under ultraviolet light.
 Sometimes you can get the telltale fluorescence with other colors, too, including pink and deep purple.